CarInsurance.com Insights

 Named insured(s)

-Just another way of stating who is covered by a policy, the ‘named insured’ specifies who the policy protects in an accident.
+Just another way of stating who is covered by a policy, the ‘named insured’ specifies who the policy protects in the event of an accident.
 In most cases, the ‘named insured’ is the same person as the policyholder, who is responsible for making payments for the policy and any changes.
 But the named insured can also refer to another driver listed on the policy who may not be the policyholder, such as a spouse or child, who is protected by the insurance policy.

 Coverages